 Dr. Rita Sambruna

 Dr. Sambruna also serves as Deputy Program Officer for the Astrophysics Data Archival Program (ADAP), and leads the review of the extragalactic proposals.
 She is also the lead for Strategy for the Astrophysics Division, and works in collaboration with other colleagues in SMD to document the Division progress in implementing the science priorities of the Astrophysics Decadal survey.
-In particular, Rita is the Program Officer for the Probes mission concept studies, which NASA has started in preparation for the 2020 Astrophysics Decadal survey (https://science.nasa.gov/earth-science/decadal-surveys).
+In particular, Rita was the Lead and manager for the 2020 Astrophysics Decadal Studies sponsored by NASA.

-Before joining NASA in 2005, Dr. Sambruna was a tenured Professor at George Mason University, where she was conducting research and teaching.
+Before joining NASA in 2005, Dr. Sambruna was the Clare Booth Luce Professor at George Mason University, where she was conducting independent research and teaching.
 Her astrophysics interests are the study of the condition of matter around supermassive black holes (jets, winds, warm absorbers), which she studied with X-ray and Gamma-ray observatories, including Chandra, XMM-Newton, and Fermi.
 She now adds gravitational waves as a complement to studies of the Universe in the electromagnetic band.

 For Researchers: Program Officers List